-There is a group of technologies made to deal with massive amounts of data for real time, low latency use cases.
-Having this mature ecosystem makes it easy to get started and expand your use case with a low risk investment.
+There is whole a group of technologies for dealing with massive amounts of data for real time, low latency use cases.
+This mature ecosystem makes it easy to get started and expand your use case with a low risk investment.

 Get it working, and keep it working while failing fast.

 Let’s take a look at a growing industry trend and get some insight into whether building a streaming pipeline is right for your business.